AlessioGr/NotQuests-Docs/docs/documentation/faq.md

 ---
+title: ❓ Frequently asked questions
 sidebar_position: 8
 description: This answers questions which have been asked a lot
 keywords: [notquests, faq]
 ---

-# ❓ Frequently asked questions

 <details><summary>Help, all my rewards show as [HIDDEN]</summary>
 <p>